 Dansk Designs, contrary to popular belief, is an American company not Danish.
 Founded in 1954 by Martha and Ted Nierenberg who traveled to Europe in search of new products to bring to the U.S. post war audience who were ready for a change from the formal lives they had been living and ready to embrace a more modern and simple way.
 The Scandinavian Modern Designs fit that bill perfectly.
 And the Nierenbergs engaged Jens Harald Quistgaard to help them accomplish this task.
 And….that they did.
 It’s been said that Ted and Jens made one good industrial designer.
 Jens with his beautiful designs and Ted with knowing how they had to be made to be affordable.
 Dansk Designs was purchased in 1985 by Dansk Acquisition Corp initiated by Goldman Sachs.
 Then in 1991 it was purchased by Brown-Forman Corporation’s Lenox division.
 2009 brought the most recent change when it was all purchased and renamed Lenox Corporation.
 Currently Dansk operates as a brand of Lenox and still makes beautiful wares.
 But it is its vintage pieces which are most sought after today.

-We have priced them separately so you may purchase just one.
-But I don’t know how you would choose.
-I think you should have them all.
+We have priced them as a set because I don’t know how you would choose just one.
 Make them yours!